 A word of caution.
 We do link to a difficult but important First Nations-produced documentary addressing trophy hunting in The Great Bear Rainforest.
 It’s not easy viewing so out of respect for our readers, we thought we’d give you heads up.

-Meanwhile, many, many thanks to ALL of our partners who helped make our latest adventure a reality.
-Enjoy!
+Meanwhile, many, many thanks to ALL of our partners, who did not review or edit this post before publication, who helped make our latest adventure a reality.
+Enjoy.

 The big grizzly is perched on the other side of the riverbank, so near he can hear the rain on my jacket.
 He raises his blunt head and courses the air.
 Stares at me and sniffs.